General Information

 In 1962, there were more than 3,000 common school districts in Kansas.
 By order of the state, schools were to consolidate into a more manageable number and operate as K-12 school districts.
 As a result of state-mandated unification, school districts had to meet two of three criteria in order to become a unified school district:

-- 200 square miles;
+- 200 square miles

-- at least 400 students; and/or
+- At least 400 students

 - $4 million in assessed valuation

 The De Soto City School District, as it was commonly known back then, could have stood on its own as a district.
 However, the six "one-room schoolhouse" districts of Monticello Township (the area from Mize Road to roughly I-435) had to merge with a school district.
 The De Soto City School District was the only school system willing to consolidate with the six one-room schoolhouse districts of Round Prairie, Virginia, Monticello, Holliday, Wilder and Meadowlane.
-The district, by state statute, became known as Unified School District No. 232, Johnson County, KS and was given its boundaries of nearly 100 square miles.
+The district, by state statute, became known as Unified School District No. 232, Johnson County, Kansas and was given its boundaries of nearly 100 square miles.
 Its first major construction project was Woodsonia Elementary, built to accommodate the increased student enrollment.
 Today there are approximately 293 school districts in Kansas.

 Timeline